Fly Host Computer Installation and Usage Guide

 5. Storage Card Protection

-- Do not format the storage card again after system burning
+- Do not format the storage card again after the system has been flashed.

-- Prevent system file damage that could lead to boot failure
+- Prevent system file corruption that could render the device unbootable.

 OTA Update Instructions